Message Passing Interface: History

 MPI provides parallel hardware vendors with a clearly defined base set of routines that can be efficiently implemented.
 As a result, hardware vendors can build upon this collection of standard low-level routines to create higher-level routines for the distributed-memory communication environment supplied with their parallel machines.
 MPI provides a simple-to-use portable interface for the basic user, yet one powerful enough to allow programmers to use the high-performance message passing operations available on advanced machines.

 In an effort to create a universal standard for message passing, researchers did not base it off of a single system but it incorporated the most useful features of several systems, including those designed by IBM, Intel, nCUBE, PVM, Express, P4 and PARMACS.
 The message-passing paradigm is attractive because of wide portability and can be used in communication for distributed-memory and shared-memory multiprocessors, networks of workstations, and a combination of these elements.
 The paradigm can apply in multiple settings, independent of network speed or memory architecture.

 Support for MPI meetings came in part from DARPA and from the U.S. National Science Foundation (NSF) under grant ASC-9310330, NSF Science and Technology Center Cooperative agreement number CCR-8809615, and from the European Commission through Esprit Project P6643.
 The University of Tennessee also made financial contributions to the MPI Forum.

+In subsequent years the MPI standard has evolved through multiple major and minor revisions, each introducing new capabilities and improvements.
+For example, MPI-3.0 introduced nonblocking collective operations, enhancements to one-sided communication, and updated language bindings; MPI-4.0 added large-count routines, persistent collectives, and refined initialization methods; and MPI-5.0 introduced a standardized application binary interface (ABI) to improve interoperability between implementations.